Estimated reading time: 5 minutes

 The relief of seeing green

 We’re surrounded by green all summer, even though the paddocks go brown all around us.
-In the old fashioned style, our orchards, veggie patches and nursery literally surround our house, so we see green in every direction we look, with the dry bush beyond.
+In the old-fashioned style, our orchards, veggie patches, and nursery literally surround our house.

-Where we live is completely embedded in where we work, which is a good thing in many ways.
 We don’t have far to go to get to work, and we’re very connected to what’s going on in nature.
 Having an irrigated orchard around the house gives us some welcome protection from heat and bushfires.

 It’s also an important reflection of the way we choose to live.
-We try to create the type of environment we want to live in, which is beautiful, healthy, and feeds us as much as possible.
+We try to create the type of environment we want to live in, which is beautiful, healthy and feeds us as much as possible.

 First stop – the vegetable garden

-The first stop is the veggie garden.
 Merv (Katie’s Dad) is an expert vegetable grower and reigns supreme in this part of the garden.
-He fills every gap in the nursery with thriving veggies, which pretty much guarantees our summer supply.
+He fills every gap in the nursery with thriving veggies, which tops up our summer supply.

 Basil and tomatoes coming along nicely in the veggie garden